assignments are made in late May, and confirmation of your Area assignment will

 If spring rent has been paid or deferred, your key will automatically reactivate.
 If not, you must see a Housing Accountant in the Central Housing Office to be cleared to return for spring.

-As of summer 2012, the University of North Florida will require all first-year students to live in on-campus housing.
-First-year students living on campus must also purchase an on-campus meal plan.
-There are several different meal plans to choose from depending on the student’s individual needs.
-The minimal plan provides for 10 meals per week.
-For more information about dining on-campus, please select this link www.dineoncampus.com/unf/
+First-year students living on campus must also purchase an on-campus meal membership.
+There are several different meal memberships to choose from depending on the student’s individual needs.
+The minimal membership provides for 10 meals per week.
+For more information about UNF Dining Services, please select this link www.dineoncampus.com/unf/

 The Central Housing Office is open Monday - Friday from 8:00 a.m. - 5:00 p.m.
 You can contact us by phone (904) 620-4663 or e-mail email@example.com